 Seniors will need to complete a registration form to attend the Project Graduation event.
 The price increases incrementally as it gets closer to the event, so students should not delay on signing up.

 There are three different registration packages when signing up.
 By May 1, seniors may pay $90.00 to receive 10 raffle tickets as well as a t-shirt.
 If seniors decide to pay $65.00 by May 25, they’ll receive five raffle tickets to be entered to win a door prize.
 If seniors don’t buy either packages, they may pay $80.00 at the door and receive three raffle tickets.
+If seniors register by April 30, they will receive 25 additional raffle tickets.
 Check in at Main Event starts at 11:30 p.m. however, no one will be admitted after 1 a.m.

 Tickets can also be paid online via square through the website at https://squareup.com/store/project-graduation-2.
 Or by sending a check to TCHS Project Graduation.
 Sponsors can also be found at lunch most Friday’s during ALL lunches to pay for registrations, shirts, signs, and turn in paperwork.